How to create and optimize a company page on LinkedIn

 4. Feature great writing

 Craft a clear, engaging company profile.
-Make sure to use keywords that will bring the right kind of visitors to your page when they search on LinkedIn.
+Make sure to use keywords that will bring the right kind of visitors to your page when they search the LinkedIn site.

 If writing is not your strong suit, consider hiring a professional to produce great copy describing your company and offerings on LinkedIn (and other social media sites).